 3. Fault in the Water Pressure Regulating Valve

 A faulty water pressure regulating valve can also result in restricted water flow.
 The pressure regulator is usually a bell-shaped device that is located near the near the main shut off valve.
-In some homes, the valve is located below the hose connection in the front of the house.
+In some homes, the valve will be an electric ball valve.
+Sometimes the valve is located below the hose connection in the front of the house.
 A handyman can inspect the pressure valve and replace it in case it is not working properly.

 4. Problem in the Municipal Water Supply